-Note that these requirements are applicable to the Contractors’ (and Contractor’s subcontractors) monitoring functions.
+Note that these requirements are applicable to the Grantees (and Grantees’ subgrantees (subrecipients)) monitoring functions.
 They do not describe the Agency’s monitoring function or its resolution procedures.

 Record retention and access requirements are provided in Appendix K to this manual.
 All financial and programmatic records, supporting documents, statistical records, and other records pertaining to an award of federal or state funds must be retained and made available to authorized entities or their representatives in accordance with applicable administrative requirements.